 How to heal a broken relationship?

-To heal a broken relationship, you must first understand the basics, i.e, no relationship always goes through smooth sailing.
+To learn how to heal a broken relationship, you must first understand the basics, i.e. no relationship always goes through smooth sailing.
 Challenges are inevitable, you cannot escape them.
 Sometimes these challenges are small, sometimes they are big.
 In the end, it is what you do to save it that makes all the difference.

 Long and successful relationships don’t happen because they are a match made in heaven.
 They happen because two people choose to believe in the power of building their own little forever.

-Before we get into the details of learning different ways for you to heal a broken relationship, let’s try and understand if you can ever fix a broken relationship, or not.
+Before we get into the details of learning how to heal a broken relationship, let’s try and understand if you can ever fix a broken relationship, or not.

 Can you ever fix a broken relationship?